How Trauma Can Influence Substance Abuse

 Transitional Recovery and Aftercare

-Recovery is a continuous journey that extends beyond initial treatment.
-Individuals need easy access to transitional recovery programs and aftercare services for essential support that sustains their progress and prevents relapse into old habits.
+Recovery is an ongoing journey that continues long after the initial treatment.
+Individuals need easy access to transitional recovery programs and aftercare services, which provide essential support to maintain their progress and prevent them from reverting to old patterns.

-Therapy is a cornerstone of recovery, encouraging personal growth and healing.
-Regular sessions allow individuals to confront challenges, share experiences, and develop coping strategies.
-Commitment to recovery fosters resilience and supports a healthier lifestyle for long-term well-being.
+Therapy plays a crucial role in recovery by fostering personal growth and healing.
+Regular sessions allow individuals to confront challenges, share their experiences, and develop coping strategies.
+A strong commitment to recovery nurtures resilience and promotes a healthier lifestyle for lasting well-being.

 “Our clients benefit greatly from having access to their individual therapist all the way through our program.
 Whether they are on the Mental Health side or the Addiction track, clients can build rapport with their therapist, feel safe to disclose important details, and learn to develop self-enhancing patterns of behavior that will launch them towards their life goals throughout their recovery.
 We are committed to teach clients to become their best selves in our program, and we will do whatever is necessary to make that recovery process happen!
 Please know that our Admissions team is here, waiting to help.
 We are just a phone call away!”